mwarning/KadNode/misc/manpage.md

   * `--tls-client-cert` *path*
     Path to file or folder of CA root certificates.
+    The path may start with a + to ignore any errors.
     This option may occur multiple times.

   * `--tls-server-cert` *tuple*